 Short-term Care: Rehospitalizations

-This datapoint measures the number of times residents are rehospitalized per thousand days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is critical to restoring the physical abilities of residents.
+This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Staying out of the hospital during rehabilitation is important to restoring the health of patients.

 Short-term Care: ER Visits